carissaxchen/classcupid/DESIGN.md

 ## Overview

-Class Cupid is a Flask-based web application that helps Harvard students discover and rank courses through a Tinder-style discovery interface and a binary search-based comparison game.
+Class Cupid is a Flask-based web application that helps Harvard students discover and rank courses through a dating app-style discovery interface and a binary search-based comparison game.
 The system intelligently filters courses based on user preferences (year, concentration, requirements, term) and employs sophisticated algorithms to ensure course recommendations are appropriate and relevant.

 ## Architecture